ryancampione/genny-alerts/README.md

 # genny-alerts
-Wireless Generator Monitor
+The purpose of this project is to send email alerts when an emergency generator turns on or off.

+Intended Hardware:
-Intended for an Arduino Uno WiFi Rev2 board
+ - Arduino Uno WiFi Rev2 board